Make Your Next Trip Extraordinary

 Best cruise for families

-While the Arctic tends to appeal more to adults than to children, the Land of the Ice Bears trip aboard the National Geographic Explorer caters specifically to multigenerational families.
-It’s technically an 11-day itinerary, but that includes travel time, so the sea voyage itself is just eight days—which is a good amount to be on a ship with younger travelers.
-When kids are onboard, menus include more kid-friendly items and meal times can be a little more flexible.
-Plus, staff regularly organize activities like pizza and movie nights and other activities geared specifically to naturalists-in-training.
+While the Arctic tends to appeal more to adults than children, the “Svalbard: In Search of Iconic Arctic Wildlife” trip aboard the National Geographic Explorer (148 passengers) caters specifically to multigenerational families.
+It’s technically an 11-day itinerary, but the sea voyage itself is just eight days—which is a good length for younger travelers.
+On these sailings, menus include kid-friendly items and mealtimes can be a little more flexible.
+Plus, staff regularly organize pizza-and-movie nights and other activities geared specifically to naturalists-in-training.

 Best lodge to see polar bears

-In the seven-day Churchill – Tundra Lodge Polar Bear Adventure, guests stay in a 32-room rolling hotel that was purpose-built to position itself as close as possible to the highest concentration of bears.
+On Natural Habitat’s seven-day Churchill–Tundra Lodge Polar Bear Adventure, guests stay in a 32-room rolling hotel that was purpose-built to position itself as close as possible to the highest concentration of bears.
 The lodge has rows of raised windows and fenced observation decks so that guests can spend hours watching the polar bears from the comfort of their safe and cozy accommodation—when they’re not out exploring in the polar rovers, that is.
 The best time to go is mid- to late October.
-And if you’re lucky, that’s also a good time of year—and a good spot—to catch sight of the Northern Lights.
+And if you’re lucky, that’s also a good time of year—and a good spot—to catch sight of the northern lights.

 Best lodge for whale-watching

-Beluga whales, the beautiful all-white species known for their high-pitched twitter, congregate by the hundreds in the shallow coastal waters of the Arctic Ocean, and specifically concentrate around Somerset Island, in the Canadian Arctic Archipelago, between early July and mid-August.
+Beluga whales, the beautiful all-white species known for their high-pitched twitter, congregate by the hundreds in the shallow coastal waters of the Arctic Ocean, particularly in estuaries along Hudson Bay and the Canadian Arctic coastline between early July and mid-August.

 Where to Go